Impact Monitoring 2018/19

 Summary of findings

-• Reform of the welfare benefits system continues to impact on thousands of Somerset residents.
-However, latest annual data indicates a reduction of negative impacts in many issues, offset by some areas of increasing concern.
+- Reform of the welfare benefits system continues to impact on thousands of Somerset residents.
+Latest annual data indicates a reduction of negative impacts in many issues, offset by some areas of increasing concern.

-• Overall numbers of households subject to the Benefit Cap have fallen, following significant increases in 2017 (after the introduction of lower threshold levels).
+- Overall numbers of households subject to the Benefit Cap have continued to fall, following significant increases in 2017 (after the introduction of lower threshold levels).

-• Numbers of households subject to the Spare Room Subsidy Reduction (SRSR) continue to decline.
-Nevertheless the SRSR accounts for the highest proportion of expenditure in terms of extra help for households through local authority Discretionary Housing Payments.
+- Numbers of households subject to the Spare Room Subsidy Reduction (SRSR) continue to decline.
+Nevertheless, the SRSR continues to account for the highest proportion of expenditure in terms of extra help for households through local authority Discretionary Housing Payments.

 Note: changes in numbers for some of these indicators are not necessarily entirely a direct result of the Government's welfare reforms, but they will be a contributory factor.